-Sets the number of days from the expiration of the password to account lock.
+-e expiry Sets the number of days until the effective period of a new account account lock.
 When a new user account is created, this value is assigned to that user account.
 The default value is -1.
 If the value is -1, it indicates that the account is not locked even after the expiration of the password.
-Valid values are integers from -1 to 999999999.
+Valid values are integers from -1 to